The get_reference() function selects the D-score reference distribution.

 #> population: dutch

-# loading a non-existing reference yields zero rows
+# loading a non-existing reference yield fallback to default

 reftab <- get_reference(population = "france", verbose = TRUE)